 We display examples of the current stock of school uniform, book bags and water bottles in the main reception area for you to have a look at.
-Parents/carers can order uniform from the school website and choose for delivery to school or directly to the home.
+We keep a stock of school uniform, which can be purchased daily between 9.00am and 4.00pm from the school office.
 We also offer a range of free second hand uniform at events such as the half termly teas held after school.